Chart Color Schemes

 An assessment of population growth drivers in Unley - Parkside reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made using weighted aggregation methods.
-Future demographic trends suggest a population increase just below the median for statistical areas analysed by AreaSearch.
-By 2041, Unley - Parkside is expected to have a population of 25,635, reflecting an 11.8% increase over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections are adopted with adjustments made employing weighted aggregation from LGA to SA2 levels.
+Moving forward, demographic trends suggest a population increase just below the median for statistical areas analysed by AreaSearch, with an expected expansion of 2,643 persons to 2041 based on latest annual ERP population numbers, reflecting an overall increase of 8.4% over the 17 years.

 Frequently Asked Questions - Population